 It is important to note that the time you spend with Peter, both in meetings and in doing the work independently, is well spent and as efficient as possible.

 As of now I have personally recommended Young Prodigy to a few friends of mine and would highly recommend at least reaching out to and considering Young Prodigy if you are interested in attaining a good if not great score on either the SAT or ACT.

-You're waiting in the parking lot for your child to step out of the classroom after the test...you're a little anxious how they might have done, but one quick glance reveals the answer.
+You're waiting in the parking lot to pick up your son/daughter after their test, a little anxious how they might have done...but one quick glance reveals the answer.

 They're strutting down the walkway towards you, head held high because they just KNOW in their deepest gut that they crushed the SAT or ACT.
 They spotted all of the test makers' traps from a mile away, able to see exactly what they were trying to do but not falling for any of it.

-They've worked hard and earned the score of their dreams.
-You feel victorious as well, as a flood of excitement suddenly washes over you as you realize what this means: you've just helped put your child in league with schools they thought were out of their league—all without brute force practice, rote memorization, or endless practice tests.
+They've worked hard to earn the score of their dreams.
+Suddenly, a wave of excitement floods over you as you realize what this means: you've just helped put your child in league with schools they thought were out of their league—all without mindless practice, rote memorization, or endless practice tests.

 Equipped with my SAT/ACT strategies, mindsets, and success training, nearly 2,000 of my students have achieved exactly that—and I want your family to be next.

 If you’re ready to help your student finally breakthrough the SAT/ACT flat line...

 To help them regain their confidence by increasing their competence...

 To tell them they never have to "settle" for a lower score or less-than-ideal college...